ServusCarolus/tl-switch/README.md

 The script and installation are based on ths answers at: https://tex.stackexchange.com/questions/150892/multiple-texlive-installations

-# Step 1: Install Vanilla TL
-For installing vanilla TL see: https://www.tug.org/texlive/acquire.html

-**Note: Please do not install the symbolic links when installing vanilla TL.**

-# Step 2: Make Context for `sudo`
-Installing TL as root usually is OK, but one must additionally create a shell script in `/etc/profile.d` in order that the `sudo` command have proper context.
-Otherwise, `sudo tlmgr version` will show the distro version and not vanilla TL even if one does that as the root user!
-We create the file `/etc/profile.d/texlive.sh` and open it for editing, such as:

-    sudo nano /etc/profile.d/texlive.sh

-Then we insert the following snippet:

-    export PATH=/opt/tex/root/bin:${PATH}

-We save the file and we are done with this step.

-# Excursus: Context and `sudo`
+# Caveat: A Word about `sudo`
+Even if one creates a shell script in `/etc/profile.d` in order to put a symbolic link to the vanilla TL path before `/usr/bin` in the command search path, the `sudo` command will not follow the link by default.

+When installing vanilla TL as root and using this script, one must type, e.g., `sudo su` to switch contexts to the superuser before running `tlmgr`.
+Otherwise, you will need to consider the common group route below or get the `sudo` context to follow the symlinks.
+It seems, however, that normal use works as expected.

 When using sudo, $USER will not necessarily point to root; test with:

         sudo echo "$USER"

-So even if one gets superuser privileges, one's environment and similar context may not have changed.
-Although the GUI interface of `tlmgr` is not a problem, one should avoid using many desktop-integrated GUI programs while running `sudo`.
+Although the GUI interface of `tlmgr` will not create files owned by root when run via `sudo`, one should avoid using many desktop-integrated GUI programs while running `sudo`.
 Doing so may create files owned by root in one's home directory tree.
 That can prevent user programs from saving information properly.

 To do a full context switch, do either `su` or `sudo su`, depending on the distribution.

 # Excursus: Make a Group
-Another way to handle this issue is to make the TeXLive installation writeable to all TeX users.
-Then the use of `sudo` might be avoided during installation.
-The problem here is that chaos might ensue if multiple users set conflicting configurations.
-Nevertheless, we include this for completeness:
+Another way to avoid problems with `sudo` is to make the TeXLive installation writeable to all TeX users.
+The problem here is that chaos might ensue if multiple users meddle with the installation.
+We include this for completeness:

     sudo addgroup texusers
     sudo addgroup "$USER" texusers